 So what changes do you think people should make to their diets?

 All the evidence suggests that eating more fruit, vegetables and whole grains brings huge benefits, not only for the prevention and reversal of diseases but also for sustainable weight management.
-This means becoming more plant-centred, but there’s no reason why meat and dairy can’t still be included.
 The key factor is moving towards a diet that’s more 'centred' on plants compared to many people’s present-day norm.
 An extra one or two pieces of fruit or veg a day is moving in the right direction.
 Changes will look different for different people depending on where their starting point is, how fast they want to go and the changes they’re hoping to achieve.
 It’s important to distinguish between minimally/un-processed whole plant foods like baked beans, fresh fruit/veg/salads, hummus and highly processed plant based hot dogs, burgers, pizzas etc or more common foods like crisps, white bread and French fries.
 All these foods may come from plants but the last two categories can be high in sugar, salt and fat and low in fibre, vitamins, minerals and phytonutrients – essentially all the things we’re hoping to add to our diets.